Dog Walking Safety At Holidays4Dogs

 Many people, with or without a dog, may find this intimidating.

-This is particularly so if there is more than one dog involved.
+Dog walking safety is particularly important when walking more than one dog.
 Consider the picture to the left.
 Would you find this worrying if you were walking towards this group along the path?

 While the couple may shout that their dogs are friendly, yours may not be.
 This could, therefore, cause a lot of stress for the dog, as well as you.